-Here are some of the bigger issues that affect supply chain managers.
+In this blog, we break down some of the major issues facing supply chain managers.

 1. Managing customer expectations

-Supply Chain Managers are a service provider.
-They provide services for indirect procurement requests, project/manufacturing requests, and outside customer requests.
-Consequently, the Supply Chain Manager needs to deploy efficient workflows to make sure requests are fulfilled on time, every time.
+One of the challenges of effective supply chain management is managing customer expectations.
+Supply Chain Managers are service providers.
+They provide services for indirect procurement requests, project and manufacturing requests, and outside customer requests.
+Consequently, Supply Chain Managers need to deploy efficient workflows to make sure requests are fulfilled on time, every time.

 When efficiency is business priority number one, Supply Chain Managers can begin to deliver on customer expectations.
 For example, you can receive information in a fast and accurate manner and see through the timely fulfillment of resourcing, planning, sourcing, and shipping.

-With the right spend management platform, you can enter requests and approve orders from under one roof, and without needing to instigate a follow-up with the requester (which will delay orders).
-Ultimately, this gives you supply chain visibility and lets everyone, not just yourself, track orders through to invoice payment.
+With the right spend management platform, you can enter requests and approve orders from under one roof, and without needing to follow-up with the requester (which will delay orders).
+Ultimately, this gives you supply chain visibility and lets everyone (not just yourself) track orders through to invoice payment.